fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 showTableOfContents: true
 ---

 In NorthPole, there is this *axiomatic* terminology: the authors claim that NorthPole design has been driven by 10 axioms inspired by human biology.
-We will use it as guidelines to analyze the paper.
+We will use them as guidelines to analyze the paper.

 ## Axiomatic design